-Commutation/Travel Expenses

-Utilities (phone/cell/cable/electric/gas)

-Insurance (home/auto/health)

-Other Monthly Expenses (i.e. memberships, food, entertainment)

-TOTAL MONTHLY EXPENSES
+MONTHLY INCOME & EXPENSE STATEMENT (cont. from page 10)

+Multiple Residences/Properties: If after purchase of this apartment you will own or rent more than one residence or property, provide a separate sheet of paper with the following information in column format with totals:

+List individually all expenses (expressed as monthly) related to each additional property including mortgages, rent, maintenance or common charges, all taxes such as property and school taxes, gas, electricity, oil, insurances, cable/streaming and internet charges, and general maintenance such as property upkeep and other, as relevant.

+Also provide the same information for the Colchester coop, for which you are applying, on page 10 on the appropriate expense lines.
-Are you obligated to pay alimony, child support or separation maintenance?

-Are you a party to any lawsuit?

-Has an eviction proceeding been brought against you within the past five (5) years?

-Have you filed for bankruptcy, had your assets attached or your salary garnished within the past five (5) years?

-Are there any outstanding judgments or liens against you?

-If you answered yes to any of the five preceding questions, please set forth the details on a separate piece of paper.
+1. Are you obligated to pay alimony, child support or separation maintenance?
+2. Are you a party to any lawsuit?
+3. Has an eviction proceeding been brought against you within the past five (5) years?
+4. Have you filed for bankruptcy, had your assets attached or your salary garnished within the past five (5) years?
+5. Are there any outstanding judgements or liens against you?
+If you answered YES to any of the five preceding questions, please provide details on a separate sheet of paper.